Sulfonic acid: Reactions

+The reactivity of the sulfonic acid group is so extensive that it is difficult to summarize.

-Hydrolysis
+Hydrolysis to phenols

+When treated with strong base, benzenesulfonic acid derivatives convert to phenols.

+In this case the sulfonate behaves as a pseudohalide leaving group.

+Hydrolytic desulfonation

-Arylsulfonic acids are susceptible to hydrolysis, the reverse of the sulfonation reaction.
-Whereas benzenesulfonic acid hydrolyzes above 200 °C, most related derivatives are easier to hydrolyze.
+Arylsulfonic acids are susceptible to hydrolysis, the reverse of the sulfonation reaction:

+Whereas benzenesulfonic acid hydrolyzes above 200 °C, many derivatives are easier to hydrolyze.
 Thus, heating aryl sulfonic acids in aqueous acid produces the parent arene.
 This reaction is employed in several scenarios.
 In some cases the sulfonic acid serves as a water-solubilizing protecting group, as illustrated by the purification of para-xylene via its sulfonic acid derivative.
 In the synthesis of 2,6-dichlorophenol, phenol is converted to its 4-sulfonic acid derivative, which then selectively chlorinates at the positions flanking the phenol.
 Hydrolysis releases the sulfonic acid group.

 Esterification

 Sulfonic acids can be converted to esters.
 This class of organic compounds has the general formula R−SO2−OR.
 Sulfonic esters such as methyl triflate are considered good alkylating agents in organic synthesis.
 Such sulfonate esters are often prepared by alcoholysis of the sulfonyl chlorides: